 Instructions

-- In a large bowl, whisk together the gluten free flour, the baking soda, the kosher salt and 1 teaspoon of cinnamon.
+- In a large bowl, whisk together the ¾ cup plus 2 tablespoons gluten free flour, ½ teaspoon baking soda, ¼ teaspoon kosher salt and 1 teaspoon of cinnamon.
 Set aside.

-- In a small bowl, using a spoon, mix together the cornstarch and water until thin and watery.
+- In a small bowl, using a spoon, mix together the 1 rounded teaspoon cornstarch and the 1.5 teaspoons water until thin and watery.
 It will be thick and tacky at first.
 Set aside.

-- Using an electric mixer or a hand held mixer, beat the room temperature butter or vegan baking stick and the dark brown sugar until soft and creamy.
+- Using an electric mixer or a hand held mixer, beat the ¼ cup unsalted butter and the ½ cup plus 2 tablespoons dark brown sugar until soft and creamy.
 About 2-3 minutes.

 - With the mixer on low speed, beat in the cornstarch water mixture.
-Then beat in the milk and vanilla.
+Then beat in the 2 tablespoons milk and ½ teaspoon pure vanilla extract.
 The mixture will look chunky and that’s ok.

 - Still on low speed, beat the gluten free flour mixture into the wet ingredients, a little at a time until just combined.